sunnyvalechha/Kubernetes-Commands/README.md

 * This will throw an error image ErrImagePull

-After making correct modifications, all pods are in a ready state.
+After making the necessary corrections, all pods are in a ready state.

 <img width="610" height="165" alt="image" src="https://github.com/user-attachments/assets/28261146-eb64-4a76-a89b-e4746f2d2b0c" />